creoapp/documentation/docs/drafts/Slider.md

 1. Drop a `Slider` control from the object panel to a `Window`
 2. Use the `Slider Inspector` to customize its properties

-If you need to write code for Button:
+If you need to write code for Slider:

 3. Open the `Code Editor` (cmd + 6)
 4. Select the `Changed` item inside the `Events` area and write your custom code in the `Code Editor`